 - Break up large tasks or assignments into small ones.
 Be patient with yourself as it may be more difficult to complete tasks or take longer than usual.

 - Engage in random acts of kindness or seek out volunteer work.

 - The Counseling Center offers a number of services geared toward exploring, processing, and managing concerns with depression, including:

-- To begin any of these services, please first schedule an intake appointment.
+- To begin any of these services, please first schedule a brief assessment.